CW Ticket Sentiment Analyzer

 - ticket ID

-This ensures sentiment reflects the most recent ticket state.
+This ensures sentiment reflects the most recent ticket state while minimizing unnecessary LLM calls.

 The function extracts: